Astra-Blockchain/xCache/README.md

 # xCache
 A Memcache Library for .NET.
 This is a thread safe non-blocking and scalable in-memory cache.

-In your case, we want all waiting threads to receive the same copy of `m_newDict` when it updates. `AsyncAutoResetEvent` ensures that, but only one thread wakes up per `Set()` call.
-If we want all waiting threads to wake up at the same time and see the same dictionary, we could create and use `AsyncManualResetEvent` instead.

 ## `xCache.cs`

 ## `AsyncAutoResetEvent.cs`
+We want all waiting threads to receive the same copy of `m_newDict` when it updates. `AsyncAutoResetEvent` ensures that, but only one thread wakes up per `Set()` call.
+If we want all waiting threads to wake up at the same time and see the same dictionary, we could create and use `AsyncManualResetEvent` instead.

 ### How does it work
 1. First `Set()` call happens
 2. Only **1** thread is released.